-Students explore the domestic and global impacts of disease, and learn about some of the strategies that Peace Corps volunteers are using to help reduce the risk of communicable and noncommunicable diseases in their host communities.
-Finally, each student will select a disease to research in depth.
+Learners will explore the domestic and global impacts of disease, and learn about some of the strategies that people around the world are using to help reduce the risk of communicable and noncommunicable diseases in their host communities.
+Finally, each learner will select a disease to research in depth.

 Maintaining good health and preventing disease are important factors for a person’s quality of life.
-In developing and developed countries alike, health concerns pose serious economic and social challenges.
+In low and middle income countries alike, health concerns pose serious economic and social challenges.

 Preventable communicable, or infectious, diseases like malaria and HIV/AIDS account for millions of deaths in the world each year, especially in low-income countries.
 Noncommunicable, or chronic, diseases like heart disease and diabetes are having an increasing effect across the globe.

 Disease prevention depends on many factors like access to medical care and supplies, infrastructure, and quality health education.
 Ensuring equitable access to health care resources like these is a shared global responsibility.

 You will research disease prevention issues and investigate how communicable and non-communicable diseases affect the world.
 You will explore how access to medical services and supplies, as well as access to health education, can play key roles in preventing disease.